ncbi/vadr/documentation/install.md

 current directory.
-It will download and install VADR and the required module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of [Infernal](http://eddylab.org/infernal/), the src distribution of [HMMER](http://hmmer.org), and the NCBI BLAST package (for either Linux or Mac/OSX).
+It will download and install VADR and the required module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of [Infernal](http://eddylab.org/infernal/), the src distribution of [HMMER](http://hmmer.org), the NCBI BLAST package and William Pearson's FASTA package (for either Linux or Mac/OSX).

 The installation requires that you have the perl Inline module installed on your system.
 If not, the installation script may